Why Your Vagus Nerve Deserves a Standing Ovation

 (But Is Probably Too Tired to Stand)

-Perimenopause: the awkward, unpredictable puberty-in-reverse that no one prepared you for.
-It’s the long, winding roller coaster leading to menopause, where your hormones behave like a toddler on a sugar high, completely unpredictable and prone to meltdowns.
-It usually sneaks up in your late 30s to early 40s and can last anywhere from a few years to over a decade (because, apparently, Mother Nature likes to keep things interesting).
+Perimenopause: the awkward, unpredictable puberty-in-reverse that no one can really prepare you for.
+It’s the long transition leading to menopause, where hormones begin fluctuating in ways that can make your body feel unfamiliar, inconsistent, and at times, downright confusing.
+It usually begins sometime in the late 30s to early 40s and can last anywhere from a few years to over a decade.

 Early Perimenopause (Late 30s to Early 40s)

-Your period still mostly shows up on time, but progesterone starts to dip, leaving you with PMS that deserves its own horror movie.
-Your sleep gets weird, your patience disappears, and suddenly, caffeine and wine betray you.
+Your period still mostly shows up on time, but progesterone starts to dip.
+Your sleep gets lighter, PMS may intensify, your patience feels thinner, and suddenly, caffeine and wine may start to backfire on you.

 Mid Perimenopause (Mid to Late 40s)

-Estrogen starts playing a cruel game of hide-and-seek, bringing delightful surprises like random hot flashes, brain fog so thick you forget why you walked into a room, and a menstrual cycle that’s either MIA or throwing a surprise party.
+Estrogen starts fluctuating more dramatically, bringing symptoms like hot flashes, increased anxiety, brain fog, sleep disruption, and your menstrual cycle is either MIA or throwing a surprise party.

 Late Perimenopause (Late 40s to Early 50s)